Q. 36 How do you identify the performance bottlenecks?

 Ans: Performance tuning is a mechanism to improve system performance.
-When a system/application perform as per expectation then that system/application is called as a tuned system or application.
+When a system/application performs as per expectation then that system/application is called a tuned system or application.

 Q. 40 Who does application tuning after load testing?

-Ans: Application Developer can tune the application.
+Ans: The application Developer can tune the application.
 If a performance engineer has good knowledge of application then he can provide his suggestion.
-Even sometimes performance engineer has the sole responsibility to recommend how to optimise the performance of the application.
+Sometimes performance engineer has the sole responsibility to recommend how to optimise the performance of the application.